WonderfulAme/Potability-of-water/README.md

 ## Objective of Logistic Regression in Potability Analysis

-In this analysis, **Logistic Regression** was used to investigate the relationship between water quality parameters and **Potability**, indicating whether water is safe for consumption (1) or not (0).
+In this analysis, **Logistic Regression** was applied to investigate the relationship between water quality parameters and **Potability**, indicating whether water is safe for consumption (1) or not (0).
 Logistic regression is ideal for this binary classification, allowing us to:

 - Estimate the probability that water is potable based on several water quality parameters.
 - Identify significant factors influencing potability through the coefficients in the model.

+This analysis helps understand how each water quality parameter contributes to potability, providing insights into which factors are most critical in determining water quality.

 ## Logistic Regression Model